dsksh/coq-smc/README.md

 ```
 .
 +-- Logic: Some auxiliary lemmas.
++-- LoopFree: Lemmas for relating loop and loop-free paths.
     |
     +-- Core: Definitions of transition systems, etc.;
         |       A thery of state sequences and paths.